Gaurav-Pande/working_documents/Configuring Model-Driven Telemetry (MDT) with YDK and XR Native YANG model.md

 Note: if you have installed the YDK environment, you can use Pyang from this environment as `pyang -f tree Cisco-IOS-XR-telemetry-model-driven-cfg.yang`

 {% capture "output" %}
-PYANG Output for the destination-groups:
+PYANG output for the destination-groups:

 ```
 module: Cisco-IOS-XR-telemetry-model-driven-cfg